 A third section of the park, known as the Carlton Peak area, was added in 1994.
 This area had been owned by 3M for a mining operation.
 But once the gravel turned out to not be the kind they needed, they transferred it to the park with the help of the Nature Conservancy.

-Surrounding these three areas, is land within the statutory boundary that is owned by the Superior National Forest.
-(Note: The statutory boundary is established through a state legislative process to indicate which lands are authorized for potential inclusion in a park).
+Surrounding these three areas, is land within the park’s statutory boundary that is owned by the Superior National Forest.
+(Note: The park’s statutory boundary is a legislatively determined boundary that indicates which lands are authorized for potential inclusion in a park).

 In other words, all the land within the park’s statutory boundary is publicly owned, but by different jurisdictions that have different missions.
 Eventually, the hope is that all this land will come under state park ownership.